flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/hyd.md

 - OFF:
     - The pump is not powered.
 - FAULT:
     - Amber light and ECAM caution appears, if the reservoir level is low, overheats or air pressure is low.
 It also lights when the pump pressure is low (inhibited on the ground, when the engine is stopped) or the pump overheats.
-It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.
+It goes out, when the crew selects OFF, except during an overheat, where it stays on as long as the overheat lasts.

 ### YELLOW ELEC PUMP

 - ON:
     - The electric pump is ON.
 - OFF:
     - The pump is off.
-When lever of the cargo door manual selector valve is set to OPEN or CLOSE it the pump automatically comes on.
+When the lever of the cargo door manual selector valve is set to OPEN or CLOSE, the pump automatically comes on.
 This inhibits the operation of other yellow system functions (except alternate braking and engine 2 reverse).
 - FAULT:
     - Amber light and ECAM caution appears, if the reservoir level is low, overheats or air pressure is low.
 It also lights when the pump pressure is low (inhibited on the ground, when the engine is stopped) or the pump overheats.
-It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.
+It goes out, when the crew selects OFF, except during an overheat, where it stays on as long as the overheat lasts.

 ### PTU

 - AUTO:
     - The bidirectional power transfer unit is armed and both the yellow and the green electrohydraulic valves are open.
-The power transfer unit runs automatically when the differential pressure between the green and yellow systems is more than 500 PSI.
+The power transfer unit runs automatically when the differential pressure between the green and yellow systems exceeds 500 PSI.

     !!! info ""
         Note : The PTU is inhibited during the first engine start and automatically tested during the second engine start.

 - OFF:
-    - Both PTU valve close stopping power transfer.
+    - Both PTU valve close, stopping power transfer.
 - FAULT:
-    -  Aamber light and ECAM caution appears, if the green or the yellow reservoir overheat, have low air pressure or have a low fluid level.
-It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.
+    -  Amber light and ECAM caution appears, if the green or the yellow reservoir overheat, have low air pressure or have a low fluid level.
+It goes out, when the crew selects OFF, except during an overheat, where it stays on as long as the overheat lasts.

 ### RAT MAN ON